phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 async fn example(min_len: usize) -> String
 ```

-Since the complete function body is now implemented by the state machine, the only thing that the function needs to do is to initialize the state machine.
+Since the complete function body is now implemented by the state machine, the only thing that the function needs to do is to initialize the state machine and return it.
 The generated code for this could look like this:

 ```rust
 fn example(min_len: usize) -> ExampleStateMachine {